-Curcumin has proven to be effective in treating and helping to prevent the following; cancer, colitis, , Chron’s disease, , lupus, irritable bowel, liver and heart disease, arthritis, depression and diabetes.
+Curcumin has proven to be effective in treating and helping to prevent the following; cancer, colitis, Chron’s disease, lupus, irritable bowel syndrome, liver and heart disease, arthritis, depression, and diabetes.
 Curcumin is found in turmeric and is an active phytochemical.

 What’s interesting is curcumin is able to distinguish between an abnormal cell and a normal cell.
 It prevents the replication and growth of abnormal cells.

-What was found in a recent study is intravenous curcumin therapy is an effective treatment in healing brain damage created as a result of radiation treatment, trauma, and stroke.
+What was found in a recent study is intravenous curcumin therapy is an effective treatment for healing brain damage created as a result of radiation treatment, trauma, and stroke.

 A recent Chinese study revealed that curcumin therapy administered intravenously as a treatment was successful in stifling colon cancer cell growth.